-During 2007, each member of the Board of Directors attended more than 75% of the aggregate number of meetings of the Board of Directors and of committees of the Board of which he or she was a member.
+During 2009, each member of the Board of Directors attended more than 75% of the aggregate number of meetings of the Board of Directors and of committees of the Board of which he or she was a member.
 The Company encourages its directors to attend the Annual Meeting of Stockholders but has no formal policy with respect to that attendance.
-All of the directors attended the 2007 Annual Meeting of Stockholders, except Messrs.
-Cook and Milzcik who were appointed in 2008.
+All of the directors attended the 2009 Annual Meeting of Stockholders.